 The Bank's policy is to maintain a strong capital base to maintain investor, creditor and market confidence and to sustain the future development of the business.
-The impact of the level of capital on shareholders' return is also recognised and the Bank recognises the need to maintain a balance between the higher returns that might be possible with greater gearing and the advantages and security afforded by a sound capital position.

-The Bank has complied with all externally imposed capital requirements.
+The impact of the level of capital on shareholders' return is also recognised and the Bank recognises the need to maintain a balance The Bank has complied with all externally imposed capital requirements.